NYPL/ami-preservation/docs/pages/ami-specifications.md

 | Image corrections| Color corrected for dye fading, cropped to picture - no frame-lines or sound track visible, Non-anamorphic | Color corrected for dye fading, cropped to picture - no frame-lines or sound track visible, Non-anamorphic | Color corrected for dye fading, cropped to picture - no frame-lines or sound track visible, Non-anamorphic |

 \* Where audio is applicable.
-** With letterboxing / pillarboxing included where applicable.

 <a name="film-group-3-audio-film"></a>
 ### Film Group 3: Audio film